She Loves Biscotti

 Mise en place

 The only prep for this recipe is preparing the hazelnuts.
-Please refer to the step by step tutorial on how to roast hazelnuts.
+Please refer to the step-by-step tutorial on how to roast hazelnuts.
 We also need to remove the skins as they are known to provide a bitter aftertaste.

 Instructions

-Place the 2 cups of the warm skinless nuts in a food processor and pulse for 30 seconds.
+Place the 2 cups of warm skinless nuts in a food processor and pulse for 30 seconds.

 Roasted hazelnuts in a food processor.

 Process the nuts first on low speed, then on high.
-Remember, you need to scrape down the sides of the bowl every few minutes or so just like we did when we made almond butter.
+Remember, you need to scrape down the sides of the bowl every few minutes or so, just like we did when we made almond butter.

 Hazelnut butter in a food processor.